irmen/prog8/reference.md

 IL65 can generate a special routine that saves and restores the zero page to let your program run and return safely back to the system afterwards - you don't have to take care of that yourself.

+@todo some global way (in ZP block) to promote certian other blocks/variables from that block or even subroutine to the zeropage.
+Don't do this in the block itself because it's a global optimization and if blocks require it themselves you can't combine various modules anymore once ZP runs out.

 DATA TYPES
 ----------